pgaljan/funneler/readme.md

 - [Automated Deployment](./docs/auto-deploy.md): Automated deployment scripts and process
 - [Manual Deployment](./docs/manual-deploy.md.md): Deployment guide for the citizen developer
 - [Code Guide](./docs/code-guide.md): information about the ETL process and a breakdown of excel functions leveraged
-- [security Guide](./docs/security.md): information about security and the included scripts
+- [Security Guide](./docs/security.md): information about security and the included scripts

 ## Architecture